bonny/WordPress-Simple-History/readme.txt

 - Added support for Advanced Custom Fields (ACF): when a ACF Field or ACF Field Group is created or modified or deleted you will now get more details in the activity feed.
 - Changes to taxonomies/categories/tags now include a link to the modified term and to the category that the term belongs to.
 - The post types in the `skip_posttypes` filter are now also applied to trashed and untrashed posts (not only post edits, as before).
-- Added filter `simple_history/post_logger/post_updated/context` that can be used to modify the context added by SimplePostLogger.
-- Added filter `simple_history/post_logger/post_updated/ok_to_log` that can be used to skip logging a post update.
-- Fix a notice in SimpleOptionsLogger.
 - Don't log Jetpack sitemap updates.
 (Don't log updates to posttypes `jp_sitemap`, `jp_sitemap_master` and `jp_img_sitemap`, i.e. the post types used by Jetpack's Sitemap function.)
 Should fix https://wordpress.org/support/topic/jetpack-sitemap-logging/.
 - Don't log the taxonomies `post_translations` or `term_translations`, that are used by Polylang to store translation mappings.
-- Add filter `simple_history/categories_logger/skip_taxonomies` that can be used to modify what taxonomies to skip when logging updates to taxonomy terms.
 - Fix notice in theme logger because did not check if `$_POST['sidebar']` was set.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/136.
 - Fix thumbnail title missing notice in post logger.
 - Fix PHP warning when a plugin was checked by WordPress for an update, but your WordPress install did not have the plugin folder for that plugin.
 - Fix unexpected single-quotations included in file name in Internet Explorer 11 (and possibly other versions) when exporting CSV/JSON file.
 - Fix filter/search log by specific users not working.
 Fixes https://wordpress.org/support/topic/show-activity-from-other-authors-only/.
+- Fix a notice in SimpleOptionsLogger.
 - Better CSS styling on dashboard.
+- Add filter `simple_history/post_logger/post_updated/context` that can be used to modify the context added by SimplePostLogger.
+- Add filter `simple_history/post_logger/post_updated/ok_to_log` that can be used to skip logging a post update.
+- Add filter `simple_history/categories_logger/skip_taxonomies` that can be used to modify what taxonomies to skip when logging updates to taxonomy terms.

 = 2.20 (November 2017) =